bitArtisan1/rephraseX/README.md

 > **Important:** Never expose these keys publicly (e.g., in your source code or on GitHub).
 Store them securely in environment variables or a .env file.

----
+### Transition to Offline Rephrasing with Ollama

-## Transition to Offline Rephrasing with Ollama
+While the bot previously relied on Twitter API keys for rephrasing, this version no longer uses API calls.
+Instead, **offline rephrasing** is powered by **Ollama** and the **Llama 3.2 model**.
+This change allows the bot to function without internet access for rephrasing tweets.

-The project no longer requires Twitter API keys.
-Instead, the rephrasing is done locally using the **Ollama** platform, which provides access to Llama 3.2 models for text rephrasing.
-Here's how to get started with Ollama:
+Here’s how to set it up:

 ### Step 1: Install Ollama
 You can install **Ollama** manually or use **Chocolatay** for installation.